+Sink

-Sink Physical unit or process that removes a GHG from the atmosphere.
+Physical unit or process that removes a GHG from the atmosphere.

+Source

-Source Physical unit or process that releases a GHG into the atmosphere.
+Physical unit or process that releases a GHG into the atmosphere.

-Standing Dead Carbon Stocks The carbon in standing dead trees.
-Standing dead trees include the stem, branches, roots, or section thereof, regardless of species, with minimum diameter (breast height) of 13 cm and a minimum height of branches, roots, and leaves or needles of all above-ground live biomass, regardless of species, with a minimum diameter (breast height) of 13 cm and a minimum height of 5 m (inventory methodology must include all trees 13 cm and greater).
+Standing Dead Carbon Stocks

+The carbon in standing dead trees.
+Standing dead trees include the stem, branches, roots, or section thereof, regardless of species, with minimum diameter (breast height) of 13 cm and a minimum height of 15 m.
+Stumps are not considered standing dead stocks.

+Standing Live Carbon Stocks

+The carbon in the live tree pool.
+Live trees include the stem. branches, roots, and leaves or needles of all above-ground live biomass, regardless of species, with a minimum diameter (breast height) of 13 cm and a minimum height of 5 m (inventory methodology must include all trees 13 cm and greater).